Xilinx/Vitis_Accel_Examples/host/streaming_multi_cus/README.md

-Stream Vector Addition (Multiple Compute Units)
+Multiple Compute Units of Streaming Kernel
 ======================

 This is a simple Vector Add C Kernel design with 2 Stream inputs and 1 Stream output that demonstrates on how to process an input stream of data for computation in an application using multiple compute units.